SnehaChevuru/Climate_Responsive_Crop_Selection_Global_Dataset/README.md

 **Repository Contents**

-data/ — Contains crop-specific TXT files for each time slice
+data/ — Contains crop-specific TXT files for each time slice and Crop varieties information

-scripts/ — Code used for processing, formatting, or analysis

 metadata/ — Documentation of variables, file structure, and example records